nikhithavijayan-24/Codeathon-Assessment/README.md

 ## 📌 About the Project

-This project is a Power BI sales analysis dashboard created as part of my Data Analytics learning journey.
+Nexa Mart Sales Analysis is a Power BI project I worked on as part of my Data Analytics learning journey.

-I worked with a retail sales dataset containing information about orders, customers, products, categories, regions, sales, profit, cost and quantity.
-The main objective was to clean and prepare the data, perform the required calculations, and turn the raw data into an interactive dashboard that can be used to understand business performance.
+The project started with a sales dataset containing information about orders, customers, products, categories, regions, sales, profit, cost and quantity.
+I worked through the dataset step by step — from cleaning and preparing the data to creating calculations, building visuals and finally presenting the findings through an interactive dashboard.

-While working on the project, I focused not only on creating visuals, but also on understanding what the data was actually showing and using those findings to create meaningful insights and recommendations.
+The main focus of this project was to understand the data from different business perspectives and turn the analysis into clear insights and recommendations.

 ---

 ## 🎯 Project Objectives

-The main objectives of this project were to:
+Through this project, I worked on:

-- Clean and prepare the given dataset
+- Cleaning and preparing the sales dataset
-- Handle missing values and duplicate records
+- Handling missing and duplicate values
-- Standardize and validate the data
-- Create DAX calculations required for the analysis
+- Creating the required DAX calculations
-- Build an interactive Power BI dashboard
+- Building KPI cards and interactive visuals
+- Analysing sales performance across regions and categories
-- Analyse sales, products, customers and profitability
+- Understanding product and customer performance
+- Analysing profit, cost and profit margin
-- Identify important business insights
+- Creating insights from the dashboard
-- Provide recommendations based on the analysis
+- Providing recommendations based on the findings

 ---

-# 🧹 Data Cleaning & Preparation
+## 🧹 Data Cleaning & Preparation

-I started the project by working with the dataset in **Power Query Editor**.
+I used **Power Query** to prepare the raw dataset before starting the analysis.

-The main data preparation activities included:
+The main preparation work included:

+- Checking the quality of the dataset
 - Identifying missing values
-- Handling missing categorical and numerical values
-- Removing duplicate records
+- Handling duplicate records
 - Correcting data types
-- Cleaning numerical fields
+- Cleaning and standardising data where required
-- Standardizing the Order Date column
+- Preparing the date field for analysis
-- Checking the quality and validity of the cleaned data
+- Validating the cleaned dataset before creating the dashboard

-After completing the cleaning process, the prepared dataset was loaded into Power BI for further analysis.
+This step helped me understand how important data preparation is before moving into visualisation and analysis.

 ---

-# 🧮 DAX Calculations
+## 🧮 DAX Calculations

-I created different measures, calculated columns and a calculated table to support the analysis.
+I created different DAX calculations to support the analysis and dashboard requirements.

 ### Measures Created

 - Total Sales
 - Total Profit
 - Total Orders
+- Total Products
 - Total Quantity Sold
 - Total Customers
+- Unique Customers
 - Total Cost
 - Profit Margin
-- Average Orders per Customer
+- YTD Sales

 ### Calculated Columns Created